Updated December 28, 2021

 Participate in the Daily Health Screening for COVID-19 upon arrival at camp.

 Wear a proper-fitting and functional mask over your nose and mouth while at Schoolhouse whenever adequate physical distance is not possible.
 Wash or sanitize hands as needed (e.g. before and after eating, after using the restroom, after coughing or blowing nose).

 Maintain physical distance from other campers and staff.
 Should we encounter park users our camp group will step to the side to maintain physical distance.

 Please understand, if campers and their families are unable to abide by this safety protocol, they will not be allowed to attend our camps.

 We ask you to send your child to camp ready to be outside in wet or chilly weather.
 We will make every effort to stay outdoors all day, but we may move to an indoor space in the event of dangerous or severely uncomfortable weather.
 If indoors, all staff and participants will be masked and will observe 3 foot physical distancing.
 In the event of inclement weather, you are welcome to contact staff to coordinate picking up your camper early.

 Our inclement weather policy has not changed.
 In the case of severe weather (i.e. high winds, flooding, tornados, hurricanes) camp may be canceled either before or during a camp day.

-If a camper is kept home as a result of our COVID screening questions, or due to a COVID-19 diagnosis or symptoms, we will credit you for missed days.
+If a camper is kept home as a result of our COVID screening questions, or due to a COVID diagnosis or symptoms, we will credit you for missed days.